ProstoyVadila/simple_bank/README.md

 5. Remove custom UUIDString type to uuid.UUID. (figure out with gin bug)
 6. Add graceful shutdown.
 7. Add more handlers and tests.
+8. Figure out with trusted proxies.
-8. Check sqlc for a more complicated queries (with join for example).
+9. Check sqlc for a more complicated queries.
-9. Add monitoring.
+10. Add monitoring.
+11. Add swagger.
-10. Add fieldalignment as git pre-hook?
+12. Add fieldalignment as git pre-hook?